pallavigkwd/CaloriePredictions/README.md

 - `total fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated fat (PDV)`, `carbohydrates (PDV)` (quantitative): These are all features that we extracted during the data cleaning process from the original `nutrition` column, which contained nutrition facts about each recipe.
 Since all these are numerical columns, we standardized each before they were inputted to the model.
 We chose to use these features because they all, scientifically, have a relation to calories.
 For example, 1 gram of protein is 4 calories, 1 gram of fat is 9 calories, 1 gram of sugar is 4 calories, etc. Since these relationships exist naturally, we reasoned that they would be solid features. <br>

 - `minutes` (binarized, categorical): This is a feature engineered from binarizing the original `minutes` column with a threshold of 440 minutes (how we got this number will be explained later).
 We performed EDA with the minutes column and found a moderate, negative relationship between minutes and calories, after a certain threshold of minutes.
-See the graph below.
+See the plot below.
 Because of this EDA, we decided that a binarizer could help us capture this relationship since after a certain minute value, recipes would have lower calories.

 <iframe src="assets/minutes_eda.html" width=650 height=500 frameBorder=0></iframe>